3svb/commentify/README.md

 ## Introduction

-Changed by 3svb to fit CUP-TIED project
+Changed by 3svb to fit CUP-TIED project - changed in Git

 Commentify is a powerful Laravel Livewire package designed to provide an easy-to-integrate commenting system for any model in your Laravel application.
 Powered by Livewire, this package offers a seamless commenting experience that is